sanity-io/sanity-mcp-server/README.md

   <tool files> - one file per tool
   ...
-  schemas.ts -> contains all zod schemas used used within the category register.ts -> exports a function registering all release tools
+  schemas.ts -> contains all zod schemas used used within the category register.ts -> exports a function registering the category tools

-register.ts - registers all categroy tools to the server
+register.ts - registers all categroies tools to the server

 ----- example -----
 tools